Anett Futatabi

-is a 1993 beat-em-up video game by Wolf Team for the Mega CD.
+is a 1993 beat 'em up video game by Wolf Team for the Mega CD.
 It is the final in a trilogy of games that also includes Earnest Evans and El Viento.
 The game was released only in Japan in 1993.
+As part of the Earnest Evans Collection, the game was officially in English for the first time as Annet Returns on January 16, 2026.